Unsupervised Deep Learning for Inverse Problems in Computed Tomography: Introduction

-In CT, the reconstruction of imaging data can be framed as an inverse problem, where the goal is to recover the original image from its projections.
+We consider the example of Computed Tomography (CT) reconstruction as a typical inverse problem in imaging.
+The goal is to recover the original image from its projections.
 Let $f: \mathbb{R}^2 \to \mathbb{R}$ be the continuous function that represents the imaging object's attenuation values.
 Assuming a circular measurement trajectory, the geometric forward projection (FP) in computed tomography can be expressed by the Radon transform

 where \(\delta\) denotes the Dirac function, \(\gamma\) the projection angle and \(s\) the coordinate of the projection path through the object.
 This continuous form can be transferred to a linear discrete forward problem.
-Let $\vec{f} \in \mathbb{R}^N$ be the dicretized, vectorized form of the image $f$ and let $\vec{p} \in \mathbb{R}^M$ be its FP.
-Let the discrete version of the Radon transform from Eq. \ref{eq:Radon} be represented by a system matrix $A \in \mathbb{R}^{M\times N}$, that attributes a contribution of each pixel $f_j, \, j = 1,...,N,$ to each projection value $p_i,\, i=1,...M$.
-Then, the system matrix defines the discrete FP $A \vec{f} = \vec{p}$ as well as the inverse problem
+Let $f \in \mathbb{R}^N$ be the discretized, vectorized form of the image $f$ and let $p \in \mathbb{R}^M$ be its FP.
+Let the discrete version of the Radon transform from Eq.~\ref{eq:Radon} be represented by a system matrix $A \in \mathbb{R}^{M\times N}$, that attributes a contribution of each pixel $f_j, \, j = 1,...,N,$ to each projection value $p_i,\, i=1,...M$.
+Then, the system matrix defines the discrete FP $A f = p$ as well as the inverse problem